lermana/nyc_dob_analysis/report.md

 We also saw that, on the aggregate, complaints and violations track each other pretty well.
 However, we saw that these two (complaints and violations) seem to lag behind permit applications and issuances by about two years.
 We look to be in the midst of a plataeuing, or maybe even the beginnings of a downswing, in permitting activity.
 It's worth mentioning that there are more permits than applications each year since a single application might cover more than one type of work at a given job, with each type potentially receiving its own permit from the DoB.

-As has already been noted the DoB has implemented a new system for applications and permitting known as [DoB NOW](https://www1.nyc.gov/site/buildings/industry/dob-now.page).
+As has already been noted the DoB has implemented a new system for applications and permitting known as [DOB NOW](https://www1.nyc.gov/site/buildings/industry/dob-now.page).
 This is the Department of Building's self-service online tool that enables applicants to do all business with the DoB online.
-We included the DoB NOW permits starting from 2017 (the number of permits issued through DoB NOW in 2016 was negligible).
+We included the DOB NOW permits starting from 2017 (the number of permits issued through DOB NOW in 2016 was negligible).

-However, as has already been mentioned, we were limited in how we could make use of the DoB NOW applications data, due to there (at the time of this writing) not being a date column in that data set.
+However, as has already been mentioned, we were limited in how we could make use of the DOB NOW applications data, due to there (at the time of this writing) not being a date column in that data set.
 As such, we estimated total annual applications from 2017 to 2019 based on applying the applications-to-permits ratio in 2016 to the number of permits issued in each of these subequent years.
 This method was chosen for the sake of simplicity.
 The estimated numbers are showed with a dotted line.

 #### Figure 2
 - [data](#figure-2-data)